 This optional unit allows you to spend a period of time in an overseas educational institution.

-This unit requires you to research and develop ideas and subject interests.
-You're expected to do so both in response to a prescribed brief, and through the design of a self-directed project.
+You’ll research and develop ideas and subject interests in response to a prescribed brief, and through the design of a self-directed project.
 The unit will give you the time to produce a significant body of work, built on your extensive research and experimentation, innovation and fashion awareness.

-This unit consists of two periods of sustained, individually negotiated research on subjects which are likely to be related to the contextual and/ or theoretical concerns of your chosen areas of practice, towards the provision of structured argument.
+If you choose the combined dissertation/critical reflection unit it comprises two periods of sustained, individually negotiated research on subjects which are likely to be related to the contextual and/ or theoretical concerns of your chosen areas of practice, towards the provision of structured argument.

 This course offers the opportunity to study abroad for part of your second year.
 To find out more about studying abroad as part of your course please see the Study Abroad section: